Non-local resources for error correction in quantum LDPC codes: Introduction

 \section{Introduction}

-Quantum computing holds promises for solving problems that are intractable for classical computers, with applications ranging from cryptography and optimization to materials science and drug discovery \cite{Mosca2018, Farhi2014, Babbush2018, Cao2019}.
-However, the physical realization of quantum computing is fraught with challenges, primarily due to the fragility of quantum information.
-Qubits are extremely susceptible to errors arising from environmental noise, imperfect control operations.
-These errors can rapidly degrade the information stored in a quantum computer, rendering computations unreliable.
-Thus, quantum error correction (QEC) is essential for building practical and scalable quantum computers \cite{Shor1995}.
-Without QEC, the error rates in current quantum systems would accumulate too quickly, making meaningful quantum computation impossible.

-Quantum error correction involves encoding logical qubits into a larger number of physical qubits in such a way that errors can be detected and corrected \cite{Laflamme1996}.
-Various QEC codes have been proposed, with the surface code being one of the most well-known and extensively studied \cite{Kitaev1997, bravyi1998quantum, kitaev2003fault}.
-The surface code has several advantages: it has high threshold for error rates, relatively straighforward decoding, and geometrically local stabilizer measurements which makes it compatible with nearest neigbhbour connected two-dimensional architectures \cite{dennis2002topological}.
+Scalable quantum computing requires quantum error correction (QEC) to tame errors accumulated from environmental noise and imperfect gate operations.
+Since their invention \cite{Shor:1995} a plethora of QEC code families have been developed characterized by a variety of features including: encoding rate, the code distance, the set of transversal logical gates supported by the code, fault tolerance relative to a given noise model, and the error threshold within that noise model.
+The surface code is one of the most extensively studied QEC codes \cite{Kitaev1997, bravyi1998quantum, kitaev2003fault} due to its shared advantages of: a high threshold for error rates, relatively straightforward decoding, and geometrically local stabilizer measurements which makes it compatible with nearest neighbor connected two-dimensional architectures \cite{dennis2002topological}.
 These features make it a popular choice for current experimental implementations of fault-tolerant quantum computers \cite{Google2021, IBM2021, Taminiau2018}.
 Despite its advantages, the surface code has significant limitations hindering scalability, primarily due to a poor encoding rate.
 Asymptotically, the encoding rate, defined as the ratio of the number of logical qubits $k$ to the number of physical qubits $n$, approaches zero as \(n \rightarrow \infty\) \cite{Bravyi2010}.
-In fact, this is an issue for all topological codes in two dimensions with short range interactions.
-According to the Bravyi-Poulin-Terhal (BPT) theorem \cite{Bravyi2010}, for in two dimensions with local commuting constraints \(k d^2 \leq c n\), where $d$ denotes distance of a code and c is a constant that solely depends on the locality of the projectors or stabilizers defining the code space and dimension of the Hilbert space describing individual particles.
-This means we cannot have both a high-distance and a high-encoding rate in a code at the same time.